bdxio/bdxio-yt-publisher/README.md

     // All rooms are processed by default but you can limit the rooms to process.
     // The room names corresponds to values in the first column in the CSV file.
     "rooms": ["AmphiA", "AmphiB"],
-    // CFP base URL for talks, used to retrieve additional infos for talks.
+    // CFP URL used to retrieve additional infos for talks (Conference Hall is supported, another CFP would
+    // probably require code changes to work).
-    "cfpBaseUrlTalk": "<URL>",
+    "cfpUrl": "<URL>",
+    // The ID of the event in Conference Hall, can be retrieved in the settings page.
+    "cfpEventId": "Conference Hall event ID",
+    // The API key to use to access Conference Hall API.
+    "cfpApiKey": "API key for Conference Hall",
     // Download or not the full stream video.
     "download": true/false,
     // Extension to use for downloaded stream video files.